matthewnewell/matthewnewell.github.io/early_stage.md

 layout: default
 title: Projects
 ---
-Not much more than a domain name and an idea.
-For now.

 [Sports Management Club](asdf)
-Abstract: sport, team, player, and game management
+Sport, league, team, player, and game management.
+Information wants to be free.

 [Playbook Club]()
-Abstract: JavaScript animated plays
+This is an exercise to learn the JavaScript library dg.js.
+I want to animate plays and drills via scalable vector graphics driven by data from Rails Active Record.
+That sounds awesome but its probably a bad idea.